Why must auditors be registered?

 Use this form to cancel or suspend your registration.

-The Commissioner may cancel or suspend a person’s registration as an auditor if:
+The Commissioner may cancel or suspend a person’s registration as an auditor if they:

-- they have requested that it be cancelled or suspended;
+- have requested that it be cancelled or suspended;

-- they have failed to carry out their duties under the Act,
+- have failed to carry out their duties under the RO Act;

-- is otherwise not a fit and proper person to remain registered, or
+- are otherwise not a fit and proper person to remain registered; or

-- they are no longer a registered company auditor.
+- are no longer a registered company auditor.

-The Commissioner must notify ASIC of the suspension or cancellation and the reasons for it.
+The Commissioner must notify the Australian Securities & Investment Commission (ASIC) of the suspension or cancellation and the reasons for the suspension or cancellation.

-The Commissioner must inform the affected person in writing of the decision to cancel or suspend their registration.
+The Commissioner must inform the affected person in writing of the decision to cancel or suspend their registration no later than 14 days after the decision has been made.
+The reasons for the decision must be provided.